 The head node is a server that controls all of the other servers in a data center.
 It provides the applications for provisioning new SmartMachines, interfacing with the customer database, and providing the public API.

 Software that manages the relationship between virtualized resources and the software that depends on them.
 Hypervisors for hardware virtual machines must emulate storage and network interfaces as well as trap and rewrite CPU instructions so that the many guest operating systems can interoperate on the same physical hardware.
 Container hypervisors use OS virtualization to isolate and secure processes and resources.

 A binary distribution of the software to be run in a container or virtual machine.

 The isolation environment is what separates one container from other containers, i.e. the specific implementation of the container via OS virtualization.
 LXC and libcontainer are isolation environments based on Linux cgroups and namespaces.
 Those solutions were designed for convenience, rather than security.
 SmartOS zones are an alternative isolation environment designed from the start for trusted security worthy of a public cloud.

-The previous name of Joyent’s Triton Cloud.
+The previous name of Joyent’s Triton Compute Service.

 KVM is a commonly used x86 hardware virtual machine environment.
 On Triton, KVM virtual machines are instantiated inside a container.

 Libcontainer is the execution driver for Docker.
 Libcontainer provides a standard interface for creating containers inside an OS.
 It can create containers with namespaces, cgroups, and filesystem access controls, operating in a predictable way within the OS.